Our Happy Cat logo

-Ticks are blood sucking parasites (related to the spider family), which attach themselves to your cat by biting hard and burying there head into the cats skin.
-They remain there until they are full before dropping off.
+Cat ticks are blood sucking parasites (related to the spider family), which attach themselves to your cat by biting hard and burying their head into the cats skin.
+They remain there until they bloated with your cat's blood before finally dropping off.

 • Egg stage